Zaryn-Ooi/Bellabeat-Case-Study/README.md

 For users who wants to lose weight, the app can send them notifications to remind these users to do more exercise to burn their calories.

 For users who do not record sleep data, Bellabeat App should send notifications to users to remind them to wear Bellabeat devices while sleeping in order to track their sleep data, combined with knowledge of the importance of tracking sleeping data.
+In addition, Bellabeat can allow users who used Bellabeat app to track their sleep data to earn and accrue reward points, which are then redeemable from wide range of gifts.